sensebox/books-v2/en/erste-schritte/registrierung-auf-der-openSenseMap.md

 {% collapse title="What is my senseBox ID" %}

 The senseBox ID is a unique identifier of your senseBox.
-With this ID you can find your senseBox for example with a URL on the senseMap (opensensemap.org/explore/HIER-DEINE-SENSEBOX-ID-EINGEBEN) or in a data pool.
+With this ID you can find your senseBox for example with a URL on the opensenseMap (opensensemap.org/explore/HIER-DEINE-SENSEBOX-ID-EINGEBEN) or in a data pool.
 Furthermore, it is used for various applications and functions around the senseBox and the openSenseMap.

 {% endcollapse %}

 ## Loading the Arduino-Code on the senseBox
-After you have downloaded the ```.ino``` attachment of the Email you have to load this program on to your senseBox.
+After you have downloaded the ```.ino``` attachment of the e-mail you have to load this program on to your senseBox.
 Of course you have to download the Arduino IDE (as explained in step 1) on your computer.
 In short, you can then follow the following steps:

 (opensensemap.org/explore/ENTER-YOUR-SENSEBOX-HERE)